 What Is Financial Consolidation Software?

 Financial consolidation is the process of aggregating financial data from several departments or subsidiaries into a unified set of financial accounts, without sacrificing the integrity or independence of each subsidiary.
-Consolidation improves visibility and accountability, and makes reporting and forecasting easier and less resource intensive for larger and more complex businesses, and for groups of companies following an acquisition or merger.
+Consolidation improves visibility and accountability and makes reporting and forecasting easier and less resource-intensive for larger and more complex businesses, and groups of companies following an acquisition or merger.

 Contact Us